un-shayani/dotstatsuite-docker-compose/README.md

 When the script is executed without a parameter then it starts the services to run locally on your machine:
 - On Windows the following hostname is used: host.docker.internal (which referst to the machine running the docker engine)
-- On Linux one of the IP addresses of the is used (the first one returned by ifconfig)
+- On Linux one of the IP addresses is used (the first one returned by ifconfig)

 The actually used hostname/ip address highlighted in green is shown in the 2nd line of the log written by the script: